jpkos/STVideoCreator/README.md

 > python video_creator.py --frames recording/ScenePics --eyedata recording/ScenePics.csv --draw-gaze --draw-frame-n --frame-range 300 600 --use-real-fps --draw-time

 This will write the frames from range 300 to 600 into video, with the gaze cursor (--draw-gaze argument), time stamp (--draw-time argument) and frame number in the upper left corner (--draw-frame-n) default frame rate is 25 frames/second, but if --use-real-fps is given, then each frame's duration is read from the eyeData.csv file (default column ' Time Stamp ') output video is saved as ScenePics.mp4

+The create_from_folder.py script allows creating multiple videos in parallel.
+This can save time if enough computational resources are available.
+See the documentation in the python file for more information.